London, UK, 25 October 2019

-Space & Satellite Professionals International (SSPI) announced today a special humanitarian recognition to the Avanti iMlango Project to reach students in marginalised areas in Kenya with individualised online tuition.
+Space & Satellite Professionals International (SSPI) announced today Avanti awarded special humanitarian recognition for the iMlango Project to reach students in marginalised areas in Kenya with individualised online tuition.

 SSPI fifth annual Better Satellite World Awards honour established companies along with disruptive innovators who make the world a more prosperous, healthier, better-educated, sustainable and inclusive home for humankind.